Requirements for the Doctor of Philosophy Degree

 In addition to the requirements described below, individual programs may have their own specific requirements.
 Students must consult and familiarize themselves with their program requirements.

 The degree of Doctor of Philosophy requires a minimum of seventy-five credits earned in courses and in dissertation research, including a minimum of thirty credits of course work, at least fifteen of which must be graded and may not count towards a master’s degree, and a minimum of twenty credits of dissertation research.
+A minimum grade point average of 3.00 must be achieved.
 A minimum of fifteen credits in courses used in compilation of the grade point average must be taken in residence at the University of Vermont following matriculation for the Ph.D.
 Consult individual programs for additional information on credit hour requirements.
 Generally, the first year of each doctoral program consists of required courses.
 With the prior approval of their department and the Graduate College, doctoral students may apply up to six credits of 100-level, or 200-level courses (and not listed in the Graduate Catalog as approved for graduate credit), towards their graduate program.
 A student's advisor must petition the Graduate College for approval before the student enrolls in the course.
 Consult individual programs for further limitations.
 Under no circumstances will a course numbered below 100 be applicable to a doctoral program.
-Doctoral students must maintain a 3.0 grade point average.

 Minimum Residence Requirements